t6kke/BadmintonSkillCalculator/README.md

 ### Near Future

 - Various minor improvements in codes marked with TODO
-- main.py needs restructuring specifically `convertGameTeamToTeam()` function.
-- general code restructuring review and changes where it would make sense.
 - Store data of scanned tournaments in DB and keep track of ELO over time without having to reimport and calculate all data over again.
 - Generate some kind of HTML for static website content in case it's interesting for other compeditors.
 - Add ELO confidence value and use it to handle ELO gain/loss.